vm31/llm-test-demo/README.md

 Using askOllama.ts file you can generate login.spec.ts test suite

-to generate login.spec.cy.ts in e2e\test folder run following commands: npx tsc .\askOllama.ts node .\askOllama.js
+to generate login.spec.cy.ts in e2e\test folder open terminal and run following commands: npx tsc .\askOllama.ts node .\askOllama.js
 NOTES:
 awiat--->program waits until this operation is fully completed before moving on to the next line of code.
 -----